TaskRatchet/theory/engine-of-growth.md

 | 2022-09-01T00:00:00 | 20        | 46           | 0.77             |
 | 2022-10-01T00:00:00 | 21        | 56           | 0.6              |

 This acquisition rate is based on the current month's active users.
-This seems like it's not telling the whole story.
+This won't be the whole story until I compare it with our churn rate.

 ## Questions